mmower/aido/doc/intro.md

     [:succeeds]

+A behaviour can have zero or more child behaviours.
+For example the `[:selector]` and `[:sequence]` behaviour expect at least one child while the `[:loop]` behaviour expects exactly one child.

 A behaviour can optionally specify a map of options that will be passed to the appropriate tick function.
-If no map of options is specified a default map will be provided.

-A behaviour can have zero or more child behaviours.
-For example the `[:selector]` and `[:sequence]` behaviour expect at least one child.

-Because functions are not allowed in EDN the use of inline functions is not permitted however functions can be supplied for parameters using a set of named functions that are registered, in advance, with the compiler`.

-To distinguish from regular keyword arguments functions are specified as keywords in the `fn` namespace, e.g.
+It is possible to specify dynamic values for options however, because functions are not allowed in EDN, functions are, instead, specified using the following syntax

+Where a regular function would be written

+    (random 5)

+An AIDO function call is written:

+    [:fn/random 5]

+For example:

     [:loop {:count [:fn/random 5]}
       ...]

-Where the `random` function is specified to the compiler as, for example,
+The use of the `:fn` namespace helps distinguish such arguments structures from regular vectors with keywords.
+The definition of the `random` function would be provided to the call to `compile` at runtime.
+E.g.

     {:random (fn [n] (inc (rand n)))}